 Sibiu is a charming Transylvanian town located in central Romania, just a few kilometers from the Carpathian Mountains.
-Founded 800 years ago by the German (or Saxon) settlers, Sibiu (or Hermannstadt in German) has preserved a strong German influence, although right now, the population is 99% Romanian.
-Sibiu has been an important economic and cultural center since the Middle Ages, and the old town still retains much of the historical heritage: imposing walls, defensive towers and wide squares surrounded by architectural gems are all connected by a network of narrow cobbled streets.
+Founded 800 years ago by the German (or Saxon) settlers, Sibiu (or Hermannstadt in German) has preserved a strong German influence.
+Today, however, the population is 99% Romanian.
+Sibiu has been an important economic and cultural center since the Middle Ages, and the old town still retains much of the historical heritage.
+Its imposing walls, defensive towers and wide squares surrounded by architectural gems are all connected by a network of narrow cobbled streets.
+So, one day here offers plenty of chances for some very interesting exploration!

 What’s the best time to visit Sibiu?

-Sibiu is a tourist destination open all year round, but we recommend visiting Sibiu in the period of May-June and/or September-October.
+Sibiu is a tourist destination open all year round.
+However, I’d recommend visiting Sibiu in the period of May-June and/or September-October.
 That way, visitors will avoid the peak of the tourist season during summer, including temperatures that frequently exceed 30 degrees Celsius during the day.
-Late spring – early summer is the period when nature wakes up completely from its winter sleep, and the viewer’s eyes will be delighted by the fresh green nature, decorated with a kaleidoscope of flower colors.
+Late spring – early summer is the period when nature wakes up completely from its winter sleep.
+You will therefore enjoy fresh green nature, decorated with a kaleidoscope of flower colors.
 June is also the period when the International Theater Festival, considered one of the most important events of this kind in Europe, takes place, too.

 On the other hand, September-October is a period with mild temperatures and little rain, perfect for walks outside.
-In addition, it is the time when autumn colors are at their brightest, and the visitor’s eyes will be delighted by the bursts of shades of brown, red and yellow from the trees.
+In addition, it is the time when autumn colors are at their brightest, with bursts of shades of brown, red and yellow coming from the trees.
 It is also worth mentioning that the local Oktoberfest takes place at this time.
 Since Sibiu is a city with a German heritage, many say that the vibe and the beer are as good as those at similar events in Germany, but the price is several times lower.

 Also, the Christmas Market in Sibiu, which finds a perfect decoration in the main square of the city, is organized every year in December.
 A good reason to visit Sibiu during that month, especially since there is a good chance that visitors will find the city covered by a layer of snow.

 When deciding on when to come to Sibiu, it’s good to avoid Romanian national holidays, like May 1st, June 1st, the Pentecost, or November 30th – December 1st.
-This is the moment when a lot of Romanians are travelling, and Sibiu will be flooded by indigenous visitors, which makes it difficult to find good accommodation or a table at a nice restaurant.
+This is the moment when a lot of Romanians are travelling, and Sibiu will see an influx of indigenous visitors, which makes it difficult to find good accommodation or a table at a nice restaurant.

 A few facts about Sibiu

-The city has a long and complicated history.
-Sibiu was founded in the mid-12th century by the Saxon settlers invited by the Hungarian king to Transylvania.
+Sibiu has a long and complicated history.
+The city was founded in the mid-12th century by the Saxon settlers invited by the Hungarian king to Transylvania.
 The place was a part of the Hungarian Kingdom from its foundation until the 16th century, but from the 16th to the 18th century, Sibiu was a part of the Principality of Transylvania.
-From the 18th century till the end of WWI, Sibiu belonged to the Austrian Empire, and in 1918, Sibiu became part of Romania.
+From the 18th century till the end of WWI, Sibiu belonged to the Austrian Empire, and in 1918, it became a part of Romania.

-Sibiu is located in the southern part of Transylvania, one of the three main historical regions of Romania.
+The town is located in the southern part of Transylvania, one of the three main historical regions of Romania.
 It is bordered to the south by the Carpathians Mountains, and to the north by the Transylvanian plateau.
 The average altitude in Sibiu is 500 meters.
 The city is split by the Cibin River, hence the Romanian name – Sibiu.
-Its German name is Hermannstadt, from the name of the city’s legendary founder – Hermann, the leader of the group of Saxon settlers who set the foundations of the city (stadt in German means city).
+Its German name is Hermannstadt, from the name of the city’s legendary founder – Hermann.
+He was the leader of the group of Saxon settlers who first came here.

 Important economic, cultural and political center since the medieval period, Sibiu is proud of several premieres that took place here.
-Thus, in 1292 – it had certified the first hospital in the current territory of Romania, in 1380 the first school, 1494 – the first pharmacy, 1544 – the first hotel, 1717 – the first brewery, 1788 – the first theater building, 1817 – the first museum, 1896 – the first hydropower plant.
-And last but not least, Sibiu was awarded 3 stars by the Michelin guide, which means they highly recommend the city for visiting.
+In 1292, it had certified the first hospital in the current territory of Romania.
+In 1380 ,the first school.
+1494 brought the first pharmacy, 1544 – the first hotel, 1717 – the first brewery, 1788 – the first theater building, 1817 – the first museum, and 1896 saw the first hydropower plant.
+Also, Sibiu got 3 stars from the Michelin guide, which means they highly recommend the city for visiting.

 One Day in Sibiu Itinerary